Bitòn Coulibaly: Biography

-Bitòn Coulibaly was succeeded by Dinkoro Coulibaly following his death in 1755 and Ali Coulibaly.
-However, the Coulibalys handed down the throne to Ngolo Diarra, a slave or servant of Biton Coulibaly, in 1766.
+Bitòn Coulibaly was succeeded by Dinkoro Coulibaly following his death in 1755.
+The Coulibaly dynasty soon fell to Ngolo Diarra, a former slave and leader of the ton djon, in 1766.
 Slaves had the right to property, and could win their way to nobility, as Diarra did.

 Tomb

 In 2019 Coulibaly's tomb had the inscription "Biton Mamary Coulibaly / Founder of the Kingdom / Banana of Segou Sekoro / Reign 1712-1755".